EdemGold/Diabetes-Prediction/README.md

 This is a machine Learning mode which tries to determine if a person has a heart disease or not.

 ## Data
-The dataset is in comma seperated values (.csv) format and is included in th code.
+The dataset is in comma seperated values (.csv) format and is included in teh code.

 ## Packages Used
 The following Packages were used